Next step

-It’s a gift to be able to serve people.
-To creatively engage with a moment, to receive how life unfolds artistically, and to support others through meaningful life transitions — that’s what wedding photography is to me.
-I’ve been privileged to do this work for 20 years.
+It's a gift to be able to serve people—to give my full time and attention to creatively engaging with a moment, receiving how life unfolds artistically, and supporting others through meaningful life transitions.
+That's what wedding photography is to me.
+I've been privileged to do this work for 20 years.

 A big part of what I offer is support throughout planning.
 Not just tips — real help when things come up.